Vivek Raj Wangkhem

-Vivek Raj Wangkhem (died 17 May 2021) was an Indian politician.
+Vivek Raj Wangkhem (died 17 May 2021) was an Indian politician from Manipur.
 He was elected to the Manipur Legislative Assembly from Kshetrigao Assembly constituency in 2002 as a member of the Manipur State Congress Party and served till 2007.

 He later served as the General Secretary of the National People's Party.
 Wangkhem died from COVID-19 on 17 May 2021, aged 47.